ello/wtf/_posts/help/2014-08-27-friends-and-noise.md

 ## Can I view NOISE using the same expanded layout as FRIENDS, and vice-versa?

-Yes.
-If you are using Ello on the web, you can toggle back and forth from expanded to grid view by pressing =.
-You can also click on the grid icon at the bottom right of any page!
+Yes!
+If you are using Ello on the web, toggle back and forth from expanded to grid view by clicking the grid/list icons at the bottom right corner of your window.
+You can also use the = hotkey if you want to switch on the fly.

+Ello will remember your view preferences on each of your devices, so the next time you return your views will remain the same!